-When my daughter was born, I didn’t think twice about choosing a white-sounding name for her.
+When my son was born, I didn’t think twice about choosing a white-sounding name for him.
 After all, I was named Katherine Mary Reynolds despite being half-Asian, so it almost seemed like a family tradition to have a secret Chinese name that wasn’t on the official birth certificate.
 (Mine is Xue Yi, which translates as snow harmony in honor of my mid-snowstorm birth.)

 Just as when I was born, my grandmother gave our new baby a Chinese name that roughly translates as bright virtue: Ming De.
-Indeed, she’s grown into a stubbornly ethical 11-year old, with a strong sense of Chinese identity despite being three-quarters white.
-Her two siblings also have unofficial Chinese names, sharing the second syllable but with different first characters, according to tradition.
+Indeed, he’s grown into a stubbornly ethical 11-year old, with a strong sense of Chinese identity despite being three-quarters white.
+His two siblings also have unofficial Chinese names, sharing the second syllable but with different first characters, according to tradition.

 As I’ve learned more about implicit bias and discrimination, I realize the advantage I’ve enjoyed, having a name that passes as Anglo and a face that is racially ambiguous.
 Some people who meet me in person believe I’m 100 percent white.
 (That’s led to some embarrassing incidents the few times they made snide comments about Asians to my face.)

 I’ve avoided the subtle discrimination that years of sociological research have documented.
 These show that job applicants whose names signal race are less likely to succeed in the application process, especially those that “sound” African American.
 One landmark experiment found that resumés with names like Emily and Greg received 50 percent more callbacks for interviews than those with identical qualifications but “black-sounding” names like Lakisha and Jamal.
 Similar discrimination has been well-documented in access to housing, credit and consumer markets.